 blog image

-Exploring the next level of Trade Spend Optimization
+Exploring the next level of trade spend optimization

 If you’re a business and you’re spending up to two fifth of your revenue on something, you’d want to make sure you’re getting value from that investment.
 So, in the CPG world, sales teams, finance, and senior management, should all be paying attention to the 40 percent of their revenue they typically devote to trade spend.